 Support & Education for Families & ”Patient”- Questions & Comments from audience follow lecture Since January 1986 — the first chapter in New Jersey.
 Please see our brochure for information about our group and about mood disorders.

-Educational meetings are on the last Wednesday of each month, February through October.
-Meetings for November and December are earlier in the month to accommodate the holidays.
-There is no educational meeting during January.
+Educational meetings are on the last Wednesday of each month, January through October.
+Meeting for November is earlier in the month to accommodate the holiday.
+There is no educational meeting during December.

 Lectures begin at 7:30 PM and are held on Zoom.
 To get the Zoom information please contact Linda

 by email (preferred) at LSB1@panix.com or by phone at 973-994-1143.

 Jeff Brandler, our chapter’s professional adviser, is a licensed marriage and family therapist & Certified Addictions specialist.
 He treats people who have anxiety, unipolar & bipolar depression, alcohol and drugs or addiction issues.
 Some of his talks and handouts are available on his website.

 Ivan Goldberg, M.D. was a pioneer in the field of psychiatry.
 He realized when he was working in the NIMH that psychodynamic treatments had little or no effect on serious mental illnesses.
 And he became one of the first clinical and research psychiatrists who realized that the new and better approaches to embrace were the psychopharmacological modalities.
 He was also one of the first to realize that many persons who had been diagnosed as schizophrenic were actually suffering from mood disorders—most especially, bipolar.
 So, often the modalities utilized actually exacerbated the patients’ conditions.
 As a friend of his since the late 1970s, I spent many thousands of hours with him and found him to be, perhaps, the most brilliant person whom I have ever known.
 Brilliant—yes—but no ivory tower faux intellectual—he was very pragmatic.
 And he encompassed a range of knowledge outside of his chosen field.